Sunday, April 12, 2026

 I launched this blog over three years ago and posted a lot in late 2022 and early 2023!
 My last post was exactly three years ago today, March 1, 2023, and then life happened, and school happened, and I got so darn busy.
 And I lost it.
 I lost the persistence to keep this thing going.

 I am retiring from the teaching profession at the end of this school year, in June.
 And I have one last spring break before my income is reduced and more "fixed."
 So I wondered about taking a trip.
-Maybe to Europe?
-I have never been to Europe and people always tell me how much I would like it.
-I started shopping around online and saw that I could afford a trip to France, or Croatia, or anywhere really - I looked at places in Latin America, Asia, and Australia, even.
+I considered Europe.
+I have never been to Europe, and people always tell me how much I would like it.
+I started shopping around online and saw that I could afford a trip to France, or Croatia, or anywhere really - I looked at places in Latin America, Asia, and Australia.
 However when I got to the airline tickets and saw the time dedicated to flights, I just couldn't do it.
-For a trip to France, we were looking at 19 hours, 16 hours, 17 hours, and that was only the flight there, and then another long flight to return.
+For a trip to France, we were looking at 19 hours, 16 hours, 17 hours, and that was only the flight there, and so there'd be another long flight home.
 I did not want to spend almost two full days just traveling via airports, terminals and in the air.
 I hate flying anyway.
 I am not afraid of flying on a plane, but I hate the whole process: arriving at the airport early, going through security, occasionally getting searched, sitting packed like a sardine on an airplane, and dealing with the delays.
 Nope.
 Maybe I won't ever go to Europe or anywhere far away and exotic.
 I think I am really okay with that.

 Then I started thinking about this large country I live in, and that despite the political division that dominates the news and social media, I imagine that most people are very decent, and that the Ameican landscape is utterly beautiful.
 I would love to drive somewhere instead.
 And that is when it hit me: bourbon and cigars!
 The Kentucky Bourbon Trail!
 My hairstylist of all people suggested it to me years ago, since he knows I love bourbon and cigars.
 So I went online and planned a trip!
 So at the end of March I am driving to Bardstown, Kentucky and I am touring several distilleries and checking out several cigar bars.
 I might even fit in a horseback trail ride to boot.
 Yay!